AMSoftwareNL/DataversePowershell/docs/Add-DataverseChoice.md

 Accept wildcard characters: False
 ```

-### RequestParameters
-This cmdlet supports the request parameters: -Solution, -SharedTag, -Partition, -FailOnDuplicateDetection, -BypassSynchronousLogic, and -BypassPowerAutomateFlows.
-For more information, see about_DataverseRequestParameters.

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).